Ente Scambi Coloniali Internazionali

-Ente Scambi Coloniali Internazionali (Colonial Trade Exchange), mostly known for its acronym ESCI, was an Italian scale model kit manufacturer based in Milan.
+Ente Scambi Coloniali Internazionali (Colonial Trade Exchange), mostly known for its acronym ESCI, was an Italian scale model kit manufacturer based in Lombardy.
 Established in 1930, the company produced model cars and model aircraft.

 In 1987, it merged to American manufacturer Ertl to become "ESCI-ERTL SpA", remaining in the business until it was liquidated in 1993.

 History

 ESCI was originally founded in the 1930s by Moses Agiman (b.
 Benghazi 1896), an Italian merchant of Libyan and Jewish descent.
 Initially, the company dealt in import/export between Italy and its African colonies.
 The advent of racial laws during World War II forced the owner to move to Switzerland with his family until the end of the conflict.
 Returning to Italy, he resumed business activities undertaken previously and expanded, thanks to the economic boom of the 1960s.
 In the mid-1960s, Agiman entered the scale model market with the first imports of kits from Japan.
-The business expanded, and at the end of the decade, alongside the founder's son, Daniel Agiman (successor of his father), joined two new partners: Dino Coppola and Franco Baldrighi.
+The business expanded, and at the end of the decade, alongside the founder's son, Daniele Agiman (successor of his father), joined two new partners: Dino Coppola and Franco Baldrighi.
 E.S.C.I. became "ESCI Modellistica snc.", located in the industrial area of Via Torino in Cernusco sul Naviglio, MiIan.

 Compared to other modelling companies at the time, ESCI was primarily a sales office, able to make contacts and cultivate global business.
 The production division of the company relied on third-party companies and technicians, who commissioned craftsmen, moulds, and sometimes production and packaging.
 The company's production was diverse and ranged from talented producers in the industry as Italaerei (today Italeri), Otaki, LS, as well as local artisans.
 Thus, production ranged from moulds of high-level kits to less detailed moulds with raised panel lines.

 Real production began in 1972, with the launch of additional decal sheets which allowed modellers to finish the kits in different liveries for the first time.
 Each decal sheet was packaged in a plastic bag with a detailed instruction sheet containing eight different profile colors, and a third sheet with a detailed explanation of the history and origins of each insignia.
 The product achieved considerable commercial success, and ESCI was able to invest its new resources in 1:9 scale motorcycle kits.
 The first plastic production kit was the BMW R75 with sidecar, followed by the Harley-Davidson WLA, and the Zündapp KS750, all hand-crafted by the famous creator master modeller Manuel Olive Sans.
 These were followed by the Sd.Kfz.
 2 Kettenkrad and Volkswagen Kübelwagen.
 A partnership with Italerei was established for production of the moulds, which could not advertise this collaboration on the boxes, as they were formal rivals in the kit market.
 The relationship between ESCI and Italeri began in full friendship, even if later relations deteriorated for competitive reasons.